sidneymau/sidneymau/README.md

 - 🔭 I’m currently working on constraining different models of dark matter using the Milky Way satellite galaxy census.
 - 🌱 I’m currently learning how to take better care of plants.
-- 💬 Ask me about physics, coding, applying to schools, Chicago, how to engage in your community.
+- 💬 Ask me about physics, coding, applying to schools, Chicago, or how to engage with your community.